hevansa98/Sample-GUI/README.md

 </br></br>

 # Function of Code
-This code is mean to mock a library database system with the two primary users being either employees or reagular users or "humans"
+This code is mean to mock a library database system with the two primary users being either employees or regular users or "humans"
 </br>The 'databases' are two .txt files with user information
 </br>The employee is derived from the human and in the future the user class will be derived from the human class
 </br>GUI allowing for ease of use